403rd Security Division

 The 403rd Security Division (403.
 Sicherungs-Division) was a rear-security division in the Wehrmacht of Nazi Germany.
-Throughout the war, the unit was mainly deployed in the Army Group South Rear Area behind the Eastern Front, which was a large, German-occupied area of the Soviet Union.
+Throughout the war, the unit was deployed in the Army Group Centre and Army Group South Rear Area behind the Eastern Front, which was a large, German-occupied area of the Soviet Union.
 During the whole war, the 403rd Security Division was used throughout the war mainly on the Eastern Front for security tasks in the rear army area, such as capturing scattered Soviet soldiers and commissars.
-Further anti-Semitic measures, such as confiscations, removal of functions, the formation of "purely" Jewish houses, followed.
+Further antisemitic measures, such as confiscations, removal of functions, the formation of "purely" Jewish houses, followed.

 Operational history

 Division z.b.V.
 403

 The Division z.b.V.
 403, alternatively known as Landesschützen-Division 403, was established on 25 October 1939 in Spandau, which was in the III Military District.
 It was to consist of ten Territorial Guard (Landesschützen) battalions from the III Military District.
 August 1940 onwards, the division was part of the 6th Army, which was at the time in Brittany.
 It was renamed to 403rd Security Division in March 1942.